Pelagic Goose-neck Barnacle (Lepas australis). Coffs Harbour, New South Wales, Australia

 Barnacles (Austrobalanus imperator).
 Coffs Harbour, New South Wales, Australia

-Coral Barnacle, Pyrgomatid Barnacle.
+Coral Barnacle - Pyrgomatid Barnacle.
 Indo-Pacific

 Humpback Whale (Megaptera novaeangliae) - spy hopping on surface showing tubercles on head area.
 Hervey Bay, Queensland, Australia.
 Classified as Vulnerable on the 2000 IUCN Red List.